Chatou: History

-Chatou is the host of the Maison Fournaise, a meeting place for Impressionist painters in the past.
-It was a place where Pierre-Auguste Renoir painted numerous pieces (portraits of the Fournaise family, surrounding landscapes etc.), most notably the Déjeuner des canotiers (Luncheon of the Boating Party) in 1881.
-The painting is today part of the Phillips Collection in Washington, D.C.
+Chatou is home to Maison Fournaise on the Île des Impressionnistes, formerly a meeting place for Impressionist painters on the Seine.
+It was a place where Pierre-Auguste Renoir painted numerous pieces (portraits of the Fournaise family, surrounding landscapes, etc.), most notably the Déjeuner des canotiers (Luncheon of the Boating Party) in 1881.
+The painting is today part of the Phillips Collection in Washington, DC.